MethEthPro/F1scraping/README.md

 In drivers program you again have two choices whether you want the individual performance of a driver over the year or you want the performance of all the drivers over the year i.e. driver standings

+In the everything folder you will find a jupyter notebook and some sample CSVs on which I have performed some basic data analysis with whatever little knowledge i had

 KEY POINTS
 === UP TO DATE